hackeriet/imponator/README.md

 - [ ] Swap ring out for sideways LEDS.
 WS2812B-4020.
     - Add more LEDs.
 - [ ] Double check all components to see if we need an LDO.
+- [ ] Remove backplate for batteries.
+Instead use battery box with possible 3d printed holder.